Stellantis/stellantis.github.io/webapi/webapi-Preview.md

   "totalPage": 32
 }
 ```

-Ressources in the API are using HAL for **HATEOAS integration**.
-It allow interaction inside the api ressources.
-The purpose is to access and discover the API like you browse a website: navigating from one page to another.
-Links are nammed with the idea that you can understand easily what they are about.

 Let's say your are browsing all the vehicles (example above).
 Look at the object status, inside each status object you can retrieve info about the vehicle it concerns, it include last position, precondictionning, battery etc.